Rory Jennings

-Rory Jennings (born 20 July 1983) is a British actor.
+Rory Jennings (born 20 July 1983) is a British actor, radio presenter and social media personality.
 He played Craig Dixon in the BBC soap opera EastEnders from 27 July to 7 September 2007.
-He is also a Chelsea F.C. supporter, presenting on talkSPORT and Youtube channels.
+He is also a Chelsea F.C. supporter, presenting on Talksport and YouTube channels.

 Early life

 Jennings was born in London, England.
 He has been acting since the age of 10.
 As a child actor he trained at the Sylvia Young Theatre School; he took a break from acting in 2001 to study a BA in politics at the University of Liverpool where he attained a first class honours degree.